2017–18 Polish Cup

-The 2017–18 Polish Cup was the sixty-fourth season of the annual Polish football knockout tournament.
-It began on 14 July 2017 with the first matches of the preliminary round and ended on 2 May 2018 with the final at PGE Narodowy.
+The 2017–18 Polish Cup was the 64th season of the annual Polish football knockout tournament.
+It began on 14 July 2017 with the first matches of the preliminary round and ended on 2 May 2018 with the final at Stadion Narodowy.
 Winners of the competition, Legia Warsaw, qualified for the qualifying tournament of the 2018–19 UEFA Europa League.
 They secured their 19th Polish Cup title ever, after defeating 2–1 defending champions from Arka Gdynia.